preethamvishy/try/README.md

-# try
+### 					TRY - RETRY - REPEAT 🔁

+You run a long running command and leave to grab a ☕️, hoping to come back to a completed execution but you come back to find that the process failed due to a connectivity issue which is now fixed 🎩.
+You are now left to re-run the process and spend several caffeine-powered minutes staring at your terminal.
+Never again (most of the time)!

-Command line utility to try a shell command and retry if it fails or repeat forever.
+`try` is a command line utility to try executing a shell command and retry if it fails or repeat even if it succeeds.

-`npm install -g try-cli`
+`npm install -g try-cli